ninanoo/PoR/README.md

 ### Relevance Ratio Derivative Graph

-The following graph shows the relevance ratio curves for each of the relevance factors and curves for their derivatives.
+The following graph shows the relevance ratio curves for each of the relevance factors and the curves for their derivatives.

 ![relevanceRatioDerivative](relevanceRatioDerivative.png?raw=true "relevanceRatioDerivative")

+The top is the relevance ratio curves for each relevance factor, and the bottom is the variation curves for `n / c` of each curve.

 ### Relevance Ratio Derivative Formula

+Below is the formula used to calculate the derivative.

 ![relevanceRatioDerivativeFormula](relevanceRatioDerivativeFormula.png?raw=true "relevanceRatioDerivativeFormula")
 ```